coderturtle/first-90-days/content/temp/narrative.md

 ## **4. Future State – Where We Need to Go**

-🎤 *“Imagine if we could scale new features without wondering if the system will catch fire.
+🎤 *“Imagine if we were the owners of our own destiny—a decoupled, modular system that gives us the freedom to pivot direction, seamlessly integrate or swap vendors, and add features independently, without breaking the entire ecosystem.
 Imagine onboarding thousands of new users with zero downtime.
 That’s our north star.”*

 ### **The Future State Architecture Vision**
 - API-first, modular, scalable, and cloud-native.
 - Event-driven design – *“Because waiting on synchronous calls is so 2010.”*
 - **Zero-trust security** – *“Because security breaches are not a ‘maybe’—they’re a ‘when.’”*
+- **Maturing Our Core Platform** – *“If we want to scale effectively, we need a strong foundation.
+Our core platform is that foundation.”*
+  - Investing in **domain-driven services** that reduce third-party dependencies.
+  - **Owning our data** and building seamless integration layers for flexibility.
+  - Ensuring **high-availability, self-service capabilities**, and **cost efficiency**.

+📌 **Example:** **Amazon's migration from monolith to microservices** resulted in increased speed, agility, and resilience ([Source: AWS Blog](https://aws.amazon.com/blogs/)).

 ### **Case Studies: Companies That Got It Right**
 - *Netflix: Migrated to microservices and crushed scalability issues.*